My name is Flora Goldenberg and I am a Professional Tour Guide in Paris, Licensed by the State

 - First, I check for you the booking dates, in order to avoid last minute surprises !

-- We will avoid the jewish holidays and Shabbats for the walking tours in Le Marais because during the jewish holidays, most of the stores and synagogues are closed for the public.
+- We will avoid the Jewish holidays and Shabbats for the walking tours in Le Marais because during the Jewish holidays, most of the stores and synagogues are closed for the public.
 Some of them are open for prayers though.
-Check with me by email.
+Please, check with me by email.

 - I check if the museums are open when you come to Paris before your confirmation

 - It is better to tell me in advance your special requests ( Only possible for Private Tours )

 - If you are not jewish and you need a simplified jewish tour to introduce you to the jewish culture, please let me know 🙂